 What does a $500 home warranty cover?

-An annual service contract for $500 will typically cover basic systems like air conditioning, electrical, and plumbing, and important appliances like your refrigerator, dishwasher, washer, and dryer.
-You may also be able to include optional coverage for a pool or hot tub with a $500 home warranty.
+An annual service contract for $500 will typically cover basic systems like air conditioning, electrical, and plumbing or important appliances like your refrigerator, dishwasher, washer, and dryer.
+Combo plans that include both typically cost a bit more.

 What is covered under a home warranty?